esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 ### 2. Trading True Freedom for False Freedom

-The writing from the blog captures this perfectly:
+The song lyrics capture this perfectly:

 *"I traded it in for my version of freedom / Ruling others from my own throne / Instead of following the Master's plan / I wrote one of my own."*